kaandrmz/SensorFusion/README.md

 ## 6. References

-This model is based on the work of Yi et al.:
+The code of this model is based on the work of Yi et al.:
 ```
 @inproceedings{yi2024text,
   title={Text-IF: Leveraging Semantic Text Guidance for Degradation-Aware and Interactive Image Fusion},